-It can be very tough to remove silicone from shower tiles.
+It can be very tough to remove silicone from shower tiles or a shower base.

 Perhaps there is an excess of silicone that has been laid by over-excited installers, or contractors who don’t completely know what they are doing, destroying an otherwise nice appearance.

 Or maybe the silicone is old and has become brittle and degraded, even peeling away in certain areas.